Hedgehog-Aviation/lazyATC/README.md

 Operation is quite simple, you enter the correct route, then just hit enter, then copy.
 Now you have the whole thing ready to paste into the chat and watch the pilot realise they are a child of simbrief.
 Auto routing coming soon....
 # Installation Instructions
- - Install Python
+ - Download the latest release
- - Download the lazyatc.py file
+ - Run the exe
- - Run the lazyatc.py file
+ - No install required, this is a portable application
 # Usage Instructions
 Two modes, incorrect altitude and invalid route:
 For invalid route mode, enter the departure and destination airport then hit "generate routes" and select one